-Introducing our new version of Genshin Impact DPS Calculator and Artifact Planner, a powerful tool supporting the new 1.6 Elemental Mastery buffs.
-In this version, you can calculate the DPS (Damage Per Second) of a character and plan your build within a single page.
-You can calculate and plan for the DPS of up to 5 different attack sequences with 5 custom buffs, a shield calculator, and a heal calculator.
-All you have to do is input your desired weapon and artifact set, and your skill multipliers that you want to calculate.
+Introducing our Genshin Impact DPS Calculator and Artifact Planner, a powerful tool for calculating the DPS (Damage Per Second) of a character and plan your build within a single page.
+You can calculate for up to 15 different attack sequences with 5 custom buffs, a shield calculator, and a heal calculator.
+All you have to do is input your desired weapon stats, artifact stats, and your skill multipliers that you want to calculate.
 Make sure to read our guide below on how to input those stats properly.
-For Google Sheets veterans, just grab a copy from the link below to get started:

 How To Use